SamyakSS83/filerec/README.md

 1. Create a new class implementing the `FilesystemParser` interface
 2. Implement required methods for parsing the filesystem structure
+3. Focus on both detection and deleted file recovery

 ### Extending the Blackbox Tester